-The following items will need to be completed /received prior to the issuance of our opinion.
+The following items will need to be completed/received prior to the issuance of our opinion.
 We will provide an update on the status of these items at our upcoming meeting.

-Outstanding item Status as at May 27, 2013 i.
-Buck Consultants Valuation report and our testing thereof ii.
-Receipt of signed management representation letter iii.
+Outstanding item Status as at May 26, 2014: i.
+Receipt of signed management representation letter ii.
 Approval of the financial statements by the Board of Directors b.
 Key issues for discussion

-Discussion item Summary For further reference Items discussed with Management During the course of our work we discussed the following items with management: - Management override of controls - Revenue recognition - Overstatement of accruals and expenses - Valuation of employee future benefits Section 2 Summary of unadjusted and adjusted items As a result of our audit, we did not identify any audit adjustments In our opinion, the financial statements, taken as a whole, are free of material misstatement.
-Section 3 Fraud No instances of fraud were noted as part of our audit procedures We wish to confirm whether the Board of Directors are aware of any known, suspected or alleged incidents of fraud.
-Section 4 Management representations Under Canadian GAAS, we are required to inform you of the representations we are requesting from management.
+Discussion item Summary For further reference Items discussed with Management During the course of our work we discussed the following items with management: Management override of controls Revenue recognition Overstatement of accruals and expenses Employee future benefits Section 2 Fraud No instances of fraud were noted as part of our audit procedures.
+We wish to confirm whether the Board of Directors is aware of any known, suspected or alleged incidents of fraud.
+Section 3 Management representations Under Canadian GAAS, we are required to inform you of the representations we are requesting from management.
 A copy of the management representation letter is included in Appendix B. Appendix B